 Where to from here?

-Our joint priorities for the next three years are:
+Our joint priorities are:

 - to support the effective implementation of the Arafura Swamp Healthy Country Plan;

 - to increase our support for monitoring, evaluating and adapting the Arafura Swamp Healthy Country Plan;